 - Add half of the water and pulse.
 The mixture will be shaggy at this point.
 From here, add 1 tablespoon of water at a time until the dough comes together.

-- Add apples to bowl.
+- Add apple slices to bowl.
 Toss to coat the slices as much as possible.
 Set aside for 1 to 4 hours at room temperature.

 - Remove the first disc of dough from the refrigerator and allow to come to room temperature (5min).
 Dust your work surface and rolling pin with a little flour.
 Begin to roll the dough, being sure to rotate it every so often to avoid sticking, to a 13-inch round.
 Wrap the dough around the rolling pin and unroll it over the pie dish/pie pan for the bottom crust

 - Make Ahead: Make 1 day in advance – after it cools, cover tightly and keep at room temperature.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.